deepmedia/MavenDeployer/README.md

 In the example above, the following tasks will be available:

-- `:publishToBintray`: publishes the default bintray configuration
+- `:publishToSonatype`: publishes the default sonatype configuration
-- `:publishToBintrayFoo`: publishes the `foo` bintray configuration
+- `:publishToSonatypeFoo`: publishes the `foo` sonatype configuration
-- `:publishToBintrayBar`: publishes the `bar` bintray configuration
+- `:publishToSonatypeBar`: publishes the `bar` sonatype configuration
 - `:publishToDirectory`: publishes the default directory configuration
-- `:publishToDirectoryAbc`: publishes the `abc` bintray configuration
+- `:publishToDirectoryAbc`: publishes the `abc` sonatype configuration
-- `:publishAllBintray`: publishes all "bintray" publications
+- `:publishAllSonatype`: publishes all "sonatype" publications
 - `:publishAllDirectory`: publishes all "directory" publications
 - `:publishAll`: publishes everything